o3de/o3de.org/content/docs/userguide/networking/multiplayer-gs.md

 + [Related Tasks and Tutorials](#network-multiplayer-gs-related-tasks-and-tutorials)
 + [Configuring the Multiplayer Sample for Amazon GameLift](/docs/userguide/networking/multiplayer-gs-gamelift.md)

-## Step 1: Creating a Level and Adding a Sphere and a Box<a name="network-multiplayer-gs-step-1-create-a-level-and-add-a-sphere-and-a-cube"></a>
+## Step 1: Creating a Level and Adding a Sphere and a Box {#network-multiplayer-gs-step-1-create-a-level-and-add-a-sphere-and-a-cube}

 Your first step is to create a level and prepare a simple sphere and box shape so that you can test Lumberyard's networking features\.